nivation/PEG-PHEMA-Organogel/README.md

 # PEG-PHEMA-Organogel
-This is a LAMMPS simulation for simulating PEG-PHEMA organogel with Lithium Chlorides performed by Yu-Cheng Lai
+This is a LAMMPS simulation for simulating PEG-PHEMA organogel with Lithium Chlorides performed by Yu-Cheng Lai.
+The goal of this simualtion is to understand the effect of Lihtium Chloride ions on the mechanical properties of PEG-PHEMA organogel.

 ## **0_model_create**